enjoy-digital/litex/doc/dataflow.rst

 The ``migen.actorlib.ala`` module provides arithmetic and logic actors for the usual integer operations.

-If complex operation combinations are needed, the ``ComposableSource`` class can be used.
+If complex operation combinations are needed, the ``ComposableNode`` class can be used.
 It overloads Python operators to make them instantiate the arithmetic and logic actors and connect them into an existing network.
 This creates a small internal domain-specific language (DSL).

-The ``ComposableSource`` class is a derivative of the ``ActorNode`` class (see :ref:`actornetworks`) and should be used in the place of the latter when the DSL feature is desired.
+The ``ComposableNode`` class is a derivative of the ``ActorNode`` class (see :ref:`actornetworks`) and should be used in the place of the latter when the DSL feature is desired.

 .. _busactors: